brettz9/eslint-config-ash-nazg/README.md

 - `prefer-array-flat-map` - Present in `array-func`
 - `prefer-at` - Not widely available
 - `prefer-exponentiation` - Now present in eslint core
+- `prefer-export-from` - Understandable but cumbersome when importing anyways and have to use another style
 - `prefer-module` - Handling by different configs instead
 - `prefer-node-protocol` - Might revisit later if practice becomes adopted
 - `prefer-object-from-entries` - Too many false positives (e.g., non-simple